-• Color: the color of the objects will be in the RED/ CYAN categories or BLACK.
+• Colour: the colour of the objects will be in the RED/ CYAN categories or BLACK.

-13 APPENDIX D: Real Arena Suggested Building Instructions
+13.3 APPENDIX E: Real Arena Suggested Building Instructions

 The size of the real arena is the same as the RCJ soccer field.
-The following is the suggested instruction for building the real arena for Rescue CoSpace Secondary category.
+The following is the suggested instruction for building the real arena for Rescue Simulation (former CoSpace) Open sub league.
 These instructions are applicable only for the World Championship organizers.

 - 1) Cut a piece of 243 cm x 182 cm plywood or fiberboard (about 1.5cm thickness is adequate).
 The surface of the board may be either smooth or textured.
 You may also join a few small ones together.
 Please make sure the joint is smooth.
 It should not affect the real robot movement. - 2) Lay the board on the floor.
-The floor should be level. - 3) Paint the surface to white color. - 4) A simple frame should be added at the edge to prevent the robot from falling if the arena is not placed on floor.
+The floor should be level. - 3) Paint the surface to white colour. - 4) A simple frame should be added at the edge to prevent the robot from falling if the arena is not placed on floor.